The Regrettes: 2015–2017: Feel Your Feelings Fool!

-2018–2021: How Do You Love?
+2018–2023: How Do You Love?, Further Joy, and disbandment

 On November 28, 2018, the band announced the departure of Mayugba and recruitment of Brooke Dickson as their new bass player.
 From February 6 to March 17, 2019, The Regrettes were the opening act of Twenty One Pilots' European leg of The Bandito Tour.

-On June 18, 2019, The Regrettes announced their second studio album, How Do You Love?.
+On June 18, 2019, the band announced their second studio album, How Do You Love?.
 The album was released on August 9, 2019.

-2021–present: Further Joy

 The Regrettes released their third studio album, Further Joy, on April 8, 2022.

+On November 14, 2023, the band announced that they were splitting up to "work on other projects."
+In tandem, they announced a farewell show at the Fonda Theater on December 21, 2023.

 Musical style

 The Regrettes' musical style has been labeled as punk rock, riot grrrl, garage pop, and garage punk, featuring elements of garage rock, '60s doo-wop and surf music, rockabilly, and pop music.
 Michael Bialas, a writer at PopMatters described their sound as "girl-group power-pop punk" In an article by Culture Collide, their style was described as "Channeling classic doo-wop through a catchy garage-punk filter" and as bringing "a level of impassioned aggression to tried-and-true pop structures, creating a compelling product with significant crossover appeal."

 Lyrically, their music has been described as following themes such as women's empowerment, feminism, politics, and love.
 In an article by The Verge, their lyrics were described as "brash and unapologetic".

 They also cite musical influences including Bikini Kill, L7, 7 Year Bitch, Elvis Presley, Buddy Holly, The Ronettes, Hole, The Crystals, Lesley Gore and Patsy Cline.